Adam Scales Assistant Director of Academic Success

 M.Ed. in Higher and Postsecondary Education, Arizona State University

-Professional Coaching for Life and Work Certificate, UC Davis
+Professional Coaching for Life and Work Certificate, University of California, Davis

 Graduate Certificate in Higher Education (Learning and Teaching), University of Surrey